 The proceeds from the sale or sales of all of such collateral may not be sufficient to satisfy the amounts outstanding under the notes and other obligations secured by the second-priority liens, if any, after payment in full of all obligations secured by the first-priority liens on the collateral.
 If such proceeds were not sufficient to repay amounts outstanding under the notes, then holders of the notes (to the extent not repaid from the proceeds of the sale of the collateral) would only have an unsecured claim against our remaining assets.
-As of September 30, 2002, we had approximately \$77.7 million of indebtedness outstanding under the senior credit facility, \$1.4 million of letters of credit outstanding under the senior credit facility, \$12.4 million of capitalized leases outstanding and an additional \$70.9 million would have been available for borrowing thereunder.
-Additionally, as of September 30, 2002, H&E had approximately \$59.7 million outstanding under the senior credit facility will be secured by first-priority liens on the collateral.
+As of June 30, 2002 and September 30, 2002, we had approximately \$76.6 million and \$77.7 million, respectively, of indebtedness outstanding under the senior credit facility, \$1.4 million of letters of credit outstanding under the senior credit facility, \$13.7 million and \$12.4 million, respectively, of capitalized leases outstanding and an additional \$72.0 million and \$70.9 million, respectively, would have been available for borrowing thereunder.
+Additionally, as of June 30, 2002 and September 30, 2002, H&E had approximately \$58.1 million and \$59.7 million, respectively, outstanding under secured floor plan financing.
+All indebtedness under the senior credit facility will be secured by first-priority liens on the collateral.
 Under the indenture, we could also incur additional indebtedness secured by (i) first-priority liens and (ii) second-priority liens so long as such second-priority liens are securing indebtedness permitted to be incurred by the covenant described under "Description of Notes-Certain Covenants-Incurrence of Indebtedness and Issuance of Preferred Stock" and certain other conditions are met.
 See "Description of Notes-Security."

-The lien-ranking agreements set forth in the indenture will limit the rights of the holders of the notes with respect to the collateral securing the notes concerning the ability to control or direct any actions that may be taken with respect to the collateral that is subject to first priority liens.
+The lien-ranking agreements set forth in the indenture will limit the rights of the holders of the notes with respect to the collateral securing the notes.